papajessie/swcdocs/translate.md

     trp_desc_HeroChewbacca 'Best friend of Han Solo and crack shot with a bowcaster, Chewbacca is an effective force in any engagement, but excels at weathering turret fire.' trp_desc_HeroCrimsonGuard 'This elite assassin troop wields a powerful Force Pike against melee-range targets.
-The Royal Guard handles infantry with ease, and matches well against turrets.' trp_desc_HeroDarthVader 'Perhaps the most feared being in the galaxy, Darth Vader rules with both intimidation and ruthlessness. [ffb300]Using the power of the Force, he can unleash deadly bursts of close-range attacks while protecting himself from incoming fire.[-]' trp_desc_HeroDeathTrooper 'An elite stormtrooper, death troopers serve mainly as bodyguards for important Imperial officials, but on the battlefield they specialize in commando missions.
-Death troopers will target enemy defensive installations, including turrets and traps.' trp_desc_HeroEmpireSpiderDroid 'The SD-K4 exists solely to infiltrate and destroy, closing in and slashing at enemy turrets with armor-piercing forelimb blades. [c][FFB300]Smaller probe killers deployed from this droid will split off and hunt infantry, before self-destructing.[/c][-]' trp_desc_HeroForen 'Former senator Kessen\'s custom sniper blaster, "Karina," deals extreme damage to soft targets.
+The Royal Guard handles infantry with ease, and matches well against turrets.' trp_desc_HeroDarthVader 'Perhaps the most feared being in the galaxy, Darth Vader rules with both intimidation and ruthlessness. [ffb300]Using the power of the Force, he can unleash deadly bursts of close-range attacks while protecting himself from incoming fire.[-]' trp_desc_HeroDeathTrooper 'A squad of 3 Elite Stormtroopers, Death Troopers serve mainly as bodyguards for important Imperial officials, but on the battlefield they specialize in commando missions.
+Death Troopers will target enemy defensive installations, including turrets and traps.' trp_desc_HeroEmpireSpiderDroid 'The SD-K4 exists solely to infiltrate and destroy, closing in and slashing at enemy turrets with armor-piercing forelimb blades. [c][FFB300]Smaller probe killers deployed from this droid will split off and hunt infantry, before self-destructing.[/c][-]' trp_desc_HeroForen 'Former senator Kessen\'s custom sniper blaster, "Karina," deals extreme damage to soft targets.
 While he can out-range many static defenses, his ability to damage them is low.' trp_desc_HeroHanSolo 'A smuggler with skill and swagger to spare, Han Solo is in deep debt to Jabba the Hutt.
 He will take on almost any mission if the credits are good enough.
 Han goes after turrets, and can take out shield generators with ease.'